Visiting Berlin, UK's Starmer vows relations 'reset' with EU – DW – 08/28/2024

 His government said ahead of the trip that strengthening ties with Germany is "crucial" for tackling illegal migration and "boosting economic growth across the continent and crucially in the UK."

-Scholz and Starmer are also expected to discuss military support for Ukraine.
+Scholz and Starmer also discussed military support for Ukraine.
 Both countries have come under pressure over their aid for Kyiv to help it fight off Russia's invasion.

-"Clearly, we always encourage allies to continue the crucial support of Ukraine," a spokesperson for Starmer said ahead of the visit.
+At the press conference, Starmer said that "no new or different decisions had been made" on the use of either British or German weapons sent to Ukraine, but that his government was following the strategy of the former UK government in supporting Kyiv "consistent with the approach of other key allies, including Germany."

+He said UK had a "commitment to stand with Ukraine for as long as it takes."

 Western allies have reacted cautiously to Ukraine's recent incursion into Kursk.
 The main concern is that their weapons could be used on Russian soil, which could put them in direct confrontation with Moscow.